joseph-flinn/site/frontend/src/lib/posts/what-how-org-leadership.md

 ---
-title: The Power of WHAT & HOW - Organizational Leadership
+title: "The Power of WHAT & HOW - Organizational Leadership"
 slug: what-how-org-leadership
 published: 2023-10-09
 description: >